AlexandrosBB/Niche/README.md

 intensity development, deciduous forests, cultivated land, and [more](https://www.mrlc.gov/data/legends/national-land-cover-database-2016-nlcd2016-legend).
-The NLCD data is very much integral to the design of Niche because it provides a powerful way of quantifying some of the most conspcious characterists of a location: what lies on top of the land.
+The NLCD data is very much integral to the design of Niche because it provides a powerful way of quantifying some of the most salient characterists of a location: what lies on top of the land.
 Maybe your ideal place to live has evergreen forests, small towns, and large expanses of grazing pasture.
 Perhaps it consists mainly of high intensity development, such as in a metro area, and with little or absent forest and agriculture land uses.
-The NLCD2016 data can capture represent these characteristics using the category combinations.
+The NLCD2016 data can capture represent these characteristics using combinations of these categories.

 As with other spatial data extractions, the goal was to iterate over counties in the data set and calculate the proportional representation